JP-Sonoma/Senior_Project/README.md

 ## Notebooks
 This folder holds all the notebooks to run code on the PYNQ board.
 Its expected that the PYNQ board has an image of [PYNQ](https://www.pynq.io/boards.html) framework added onto it.
 All current progress will be recorded here in a [readme.md file](https://github.com/JP-Sonoma/Senior_Project/blob/main/notebooks/README.md).

+## Research and Data Creation
+Here will most likey be any progress into research into Vitis HLS and Vitis IDE for accelerating the openCV preprocssing.
+This will be using the vitis vision